SolidLabResearch/WhatsInAPod/content/document_centric.md

 Insurmountable conflicts become even more apparent with the medical use case.
-The results of a given blood test might be stored in a single document, and thus have a single permission boundary associated with it.
+The results of a given blood test might be stored in a single document, and thus have a single policy boundary associated with it.
 If that test result contains both vitamin levels and an HIV status, then the document-based access control prevents users from only giving access to their vitamin levels.